-LegalZoom has become so successful that other competitors have entered the online market, most notably Rocket Lawyer who arrived on the scene in 2008.
-It offers similar services to that of LegalZoom and happily, to many I'm sure, LegalZoom sued Rocket Lawyer over alleged violations of Federal Trade Commission guidelines and what it calls unfair business tactics "for the purpose of injuring LegalZoom."
+LegalZoom has become so successful that other competitors have entered the online market, most notably Rocket Lawyer, which arrived on the scene in 2008.
+Rocket Lawyer offers similar services to that of Legal Zoom and, happily to many I'm sure, LegalZoom sued Rocket Lawyer over alleged violations of Federal Trade Commission guidelines and what it calls unfair business tactics "for the purpose of injuring LegalZoom."

 Rocket Lawyer has raised considerable capital and many of us took notice when Google Ventures was part of a group that invested \$18.5 million in 2011.
-Google Venture's start into legal services came earlier when it invested in Law Pivot.
-Basically, Law Pivot is a question and answer website that allows individuals and businesses to receive low-priced legal answers from a roster of private lawyers.
+Google Ventures' start into legal services came earlier when it invested in Law Pivot.
+Basically, Law Pivot is a question and answer website that allows individuals and businesses to receive lowpriced legal answers from a roster of private lawyers.
 Similar to Rocket Lawyer, Law Pivot gives lawyers a platform to market their legal services by sharing advice and engaging in discussions.
 It should come as no surprise that Rocket Lawyer acquired Law Pivot earlier this year.
 Perhaps we should be on the lookout for Google Law.